 Attend Seminars and Colloquia.
-The Graduate Student Colloquium is the most accessible of these.
-It alternates talks by graduate students with expository presentations by faculty.
 Listening to these will not only increase your knowledge of mathematics, but will also let you learn what mathematical questions interest a particular faculty member.
 This is one way that you learn who you might want to work with.
+Students will also find interesting seminars in other departments and the Center for Computational Sciences.

 Once beyond your first year, you should also volunteer to talk yourself.
 We all have to stand in front of groups of peers and explain what we've been doing.
 Talking to the Graduate Student Colloquium is a good place to start this process.